Table of Contents

-Patients with dissociative personality disorder might be misdiagnosed with bipolar disorders.
+Patients with a dissociative personality disorder might be misdiagnosed with bipolar disorders.
 Patients with bipolar disorders have significant fluctuations in their personality and mood.
 They can present with psychosis and mania; however, dissociation is not present in bipolar disorders.

-Patients with dissociative personality disorder might be misdiagnosed with schizophrenia.
+Patients with a dissociative personality disorder might be misdiagnosed with schizophrenia.
 It is important to understand that patients with a dissociative personality disorder do not hallucinate, do not have severe and bizarre delusions and, most importantly, cannot remember what they do or did when another personality takes over.